Video Link: https://vimeo.com/291342022

 This was a small study, and it was a weird idea to give men with prostate cancer testosterone,” said Dr. Denmeade.
 “The results were unexpectedly promising, and we’ll need a lot more study.
 But this cycling on and off of testosterone could become a part of the treatment.”

   This research is a deadly serious study, and it can have grave consequences.

   One patient died during the trial from pneumonia linked to the chemotherapy that was part of the treatment approach.

   A prolonged erection, a possible side effect of testosterone therapy, led another patient to drop out of the trial.

-Denmeade warns that the timing of testosterone treatment used in his research is critical and difficult to determine, and says men should not try to self-medicate their cancers with testosterone supplements available over the counter.
+  Denmeade warns that the timing of testosterone treatment used in his research is critical and challenging to determine, and says men should not try to self-medicate their cancers with testosterone supplements available over the counter.

-Previous studies, he adds, have shown that taking testosterone at the wrong time — particularly by men with symptoms of active cancer progression who have not yet received testosterone-blocking therapy — can make the disease worse.
+  Previous studies, he adds, have shown that taking testosterone at the wrong time — mainly by men with symptoms of active cancer progression who have not yet received testosterone-blocking therapy — can make the disease worse.

   The researchers exploited a vulnerability created as cancer cells adjust and become exquisitely sensitive in a low testosterone environment.

-Previous lab work showed high testosterone could kill prostate cancer cells, though there wasn’t compelling explanation for how the process worked, Schweizer said.
+  Previous lab work showed high testosterone could kill prostate cancer cells, though there wasn’t a compelling explanation for how the process worked, Schweizer said.

   It may be that cancer cells that have adapted to the low-hormone environment can’t tolerate high levels of testosterone, according to an editorial summary that accompanied the paper.